 So have a think about the kind of scene you’d like to set for your subject and greet students with a welcome announcement (more Welcome templates are available here) as they get access to their sites a week from the start of session.

-For more tips on start of session, check out 6 steps to your Autumn 2021 launch in Canvas.
+For more tips on start of session, check out 6 steps to your Spring 2021 launch in Canvas.

 Feature image by Tim Mossholder.